timroes/www.timroes.de/content/posts/10kapart/optimizing-image-loading.md

 loading before the browser has these first bytes.
 But since the browser immediately start loading the image while parsing HTML, you will require a very slow connection to witness that behaviour.
-With async loaded images it is very likely you will see the juming content also on fast connections.
+With async loaded images it is very likely you will see the jumping content also on fast connections.

 To get rid of this jumping content (also for regular loaded imgs) you need to know the size of the image on the server when building the HTML.
 You could than set the